 - The best time to take photos of your property is the “the golden hour” just before dusk (around an hour before sunset), when the light is even and soft across the sky.
 This will give your images a warm and glowy feel.
 Avoid taking mid-afternoon images due to the harsh lighting, and make sure to fit your photos in before it gets too dark outside.

 - Take photos on a day with blue skies and sunshine, so they appear warm and inviting.
 Avoid overcast or rainy days, which can make images appear solemn and spooky.
 And make sure your property is looking good!
 If your property is especially muddy after a storm, for example, give it time to recover before you take photos.

-If you’re not able to clean up the site before the booking date, contact the photographer to reschedule to a day/time that works!
+If you’re not able to clean up the site before the booking date, reach out to the photographer to reschedule for a day/time that works!

-We have a limited number of photographers, and cannot guarantee when another will choose to shoot your property.
+We have a limited number of photographers, and cannot guarantee another will choose to shoot your property anytime soon.
 Don’t let this opportunity pass!